lizfaria/Portfolio-2020/src/markdown-pages/collection/portfolio.md

         url_text: See Live
       - url: 'https://github.com/lizfaria/personal-project-react'
         url_text: See Github
-    subtitle: 'React, Redux, Jest, Styled Components, Github API, '
+    subtitle: 'React, Redux, Jest, Styled Components, Github API, Async/Await'
     text: >-
       A personal project that allows you to search a GitHub username and displays that user's information from Github Events API.

-      On change of input, a redux action is triggered to store the new username state in the redux store, and on submit, an dispatch is triggered to call the redux thunk for the inputted GitHub username.
-The thunk function makes an API call to Github API Events Endpoint to get the information associated with the username.
-If an invalid username is searched, the thunk dispatches an action which prompts a form error prompting the user to try another name.
-Otherwise, when user information has been returned, the thunk dispatches two actions: One to hide the form, and another to save the 30 most recent user events in an array in recentRepos state.
-I filter through the events and display github username with two lists: the most recent repositories (repos) forked by the username provided and their most recent pull requests.
+      On change of input, a Redux action is triggered to store the new username state in the redux store, and on submit, a dispatch is triggered to call the Redux thunk.
+The thunk Async/Await function calls the Github API Events Endpoint to get the information associated with the username.
+If an invalid username is searched, an action is dispatched, prompting a form error.
+Otherwise, when user information has been returned with a status of OK, the thunk dispatches two actions: One to hide the form, and another to save the 30 most recent events in an array.
+I filter through the array twice to display the github username with two lists: the most recent repositories (repos) forked by the username provided and their most recent pull requests.
 This is a Test Driven Development App.
 There are tests for all of the components, reducers, and helper functions.
-It is Styled with CSS and styled components
+It is styled with CSS and Styled-Components
     title: Micro Test-Driven React-Redux Personal Project
   - image: /static/assets/screenshot_2019-12-17-factor-2018—2019-artists-1-.png
     imageAlt: Screenshot of Homepage